RoseCityRobotics/common_platform/docs/source/operations/discovery_server.md

 The ROS discovery server facilitates communication between different ROS2 nodes.
 It acts as a central point for nodes to discover each other on the network.

 > ⚠️ **Important**
-> If you are using your robot at our Rose City Robotics Lab, you do not need to do this step — a discovery server is already running on the lab network.
-However, if you did change your configuration to run the discovery server on your own Raspberry Pi at home - you will need to reset to Joe's IP address.
+> If you are using your robot at our Rose City Robotics Lab, a discovery server is already running on the lab network.

+## Run your own discovery server
+If you want to be able to run your robot on your own, without the RCR discovery server, you will need to follow these steps:

 ## Note the IP Address